j3li/Finden/README.md

 **Required Must-have Stories**

 - [x] User can register for an account
-- [ ] User can link the facebook account
 - [x] User can log in
-- [ ] User can log out
+- [x] User can log out
-- [ ] User can make a post
+- [x] User can make a post
 - [x] User can view feed
-- [ ] User can view posts
+- [x] User can view posts
-- [ ] User can scroll through list of posts
+- [x] User can scroll through list of posts
-- [x] User can tap to switch between tabs to look at list, tableview, or map.
+- [x] User can tap to switch between tabs to look at list of events or items
-- [ ] User can zoom in or out on map
-- [ ] User can filter for event or free stuff
-- [ ] User can look at profile

 **Optional Nice-to-have Stories**

-* User can search for event
+* [x] User can search for event
-* User can see distance from current location
+* [ ] User can see distance from current location
-* User can search for events on specific dates
+* [ ] User can search for events on specific dates

 ### 2. Screen Archetypes